Skip to content

 cd vivaria

-viv run reverse_hash/abandon --task-family-path task-standard/examples/reverse_hash --agent-path ../modular-public
+viv run count_odds/main --task-family-path task-standard/examples/count_odds --agent-path ../modular-public

 Running your own agent and task